Setasign/Cloud-KMS-CSR/README.md

-# Certificate signing request and self-signed certificate generator/updater for cloud KMS (Key Management Systems)
+# Certificate signing request and self-signed certificate generator/updater for cloud Key Management Systems

 This project offers some PHP classes to use keys stored in [Amazom KMS](https://aws.amazon.com/kms/) or